artcore-c/Cerebrum/cerebrum-pi/README.md

 ## Overview

 The CM4 Orchestrator transforms a **Raspberry Pi** into an intelligent AI coordination layer.
 It performs all prompt analysis, context management, and request routing locally, then delegates model execution to the VPS backend.
-With this distributed approach we create a unique hybrid system that maximizes each component for optimum efficiency and safety.
+With this distributed approach we create a unique hybrid system that leverages each component’s natural advantages.

 **The CM4 Orchestrator provides:**
 - **Prompt intelligence** - Extracts instructions, chunks large code, deduplicates patterns